napari/docs/docs/developers/documentation/index.md

 Then install Git Bash and build the documentation:

-1. Install [Git Bash](https://gitforwindows.org/) (you are likely to have this already if you use git on Windows!).
+1. Install [Git Bash](https://gitforwindows.org/) (you should already have this if you use git on Windows).
 2. Activate your virtual environment in Git Bash.
-    - Conda environment: To have your conda environment available in Git Bash, launch Git Bash, then run `conda init bash` from `anaconda prompt` and restart Git Bash.
+    - Conda environment: To have your conda environment available in Git Bash, launch Git Bash, then run `conda init bash` from anaconda prompt and restart Git Bash.
 The conda environment can then be activated from Git Bash with `conda activate <env_name>`.
     - Virtualenv: To have your virtualenv available in Git Bash, launch Git Bash, then run `source <path_to_virtualenv>/Scripts/activate`.
 3. From Git Bash, `cd` to the napari docs repository and run `make docs` or other `make` commands to build the documentation.